-This spring, I’ll be a Visiting Professor at Caltech and will teach a course on “The World in 2050.”
-Though it is listed as a graduate course in the biology department, my goal is to step outside of normal disciplinary boundaries and take a broader look at prospects for the human future.
+As a Visiting Professor at Caltech, I taught a course on “The World in 2050.”
+Though it was listed as a graduate course in the biology department, my goal was to step outside of normal disciplinary boundaries and take a broader look at prospects for the human future.

-The class will meet twice a week — once with a lecture and once for discussion.
-Lectures will cover a full range of challenges facing the world in 2050 and will offer a new way of thinking (based on my upcoming book) that is designed to help us understand these global problems and find new solutions.
-Each student will also complete a project offering his or her own creative way for addressing some challenges of the modern age.
+The lectures covered a full range of challenges facing the world in 2050 and offered a new way of thinking (based on my upcoming book) that was designed to help us understand these global problems and find new solutions.
+Each student also completed a project offering his or her own creative way for addressing some challenges of the modern age.

-1) Limits to Growth in a Finite World: This lecture will consider how Malthusian limits may apply to continued growth of the human population and of global economic activity.
-It will cover ideas of Thomas Malthus (1798) and modern studies from ecology; it will discuss predictions such as those from The Limits to Growth (1972) — a study sponsored by the Club of Rome — and other more recent attempts to model the “carrying capacity” of the planet.
+1) Limits to Growth in a Finite World: This lecture considered how Malthusian limits may apply to continued growth of the human population and of global economic activity.
+It covered ideas of Thomas Malthus (1798) and modern studies from ecology; it discussed predictions such as those from The Limits to Growth (1972) — a study sponsored by the Club of Rome — and other more recent attempts to model the “carrying capacity” of the planet.

 2) Prediction and Planning in a Complex World: Looking ahead toward the world in 2050 raises important questions about our ability to make accurate predictions: How well have previous predictions — like those discussed in the last lecture — fared when made on a multi-decade time scale?
 What limits the range and accuracy of such predictions?
 What role can foresight play in a world that is too complex for us to get all the details right?

-3) Challenges of Global Warming: This lecture will consider the scientific data about climate change, risks to society, limits to our current political will, prospects for international cooperation, technological advances that are needed, and the expected economic costs of fundamental change.
+3) Challenges of Global Warming: This lecture considered the scientific data about climate change, risks to society, limits to our current political will, prospects for international cooperation, technological advances that are needed, and the expected economic costs of fundamental change.

-4) Environmental Damage and Resource Depletion: Topics will include an overview of the status of the world’s oceans, farmland, fisheries, forests, and fresh water supplies.
-Recent trend lines – with the bleaching of coral reefs, the loss of topsoil and rain forests – will be used to highlight key risks, and we will review current efforts to address these challenges.
+4) Environmental Damage and Resource Depletion: Topics included an overview of the status of the world’s oceans, farmland, fisheries, forests, and fresh water supplies.
+Recent trend lines – with the bleaching of coral reefs, the loss of topsoil and rain forests – were used to highlight key risks, and we reviewed current efforts to address these challenges.

-5) The Global Economic System: We’ll explore ways in which the current economic system depends on assumptions about continued growth and will consider ways in which it may need to be restructured to allow for a sustainable, “steady state” world.
+5) The Global Economic System: We explored ways in which the current economic system depends on assumptions about continued growth and considered ways in which it may need to be restructured to allow for a sustainable, “steady state” world.

 6) Advances in Science and Technology: In many ways, the modern world emerges only via the amazing progress of science and technology.
 But a question remains: Does the increasing size of the world population now expose a more fundamental limit in the carrying capacity of the planet, or will technological advances — once again — allow us to solve these problems and continue with current growth curves?